core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 Otherwise, the proxy performs the steps defined in {{ssec-resp-proc-proxy}}, with the following differences.

-* In any of the two following cases, the proxy skips step 1, hence the proxy MUST NOT remove, alter, or replace the Reply-To Option.
+* In any of the two following cases, the proxy skips step 1, hence the proxy MUST NOT remove, alter, or replace the Reply-From Option.

    * The chain is composed of forward-proxies.

    * The chain is composed of reverse-proxies, and the last reverse-proxy (in fact, the whole chain) stands in only for the whole group of servers, but not for the individual servers in the group (see {{sec-reverse-proxies-proxy-side}}).

-   This ensures that, when receiving a response to a group request and consuming the Reply-To Option, the origin client can retrieve addressing information that is directly associated with the origin server that originated the response.
+   This ensures that, when receiving a response to a group request and consuming the Reply-From Option, the origin client can retrieve addressing information that is directly associated with the origin server that originated the response.

 * At step 1, the following applies in case the chain is composed of reverse-proxies, and the last reverse-proxy (in fact, the whole chain) stands in both for the whole group of servers and for the individual origin servers in the group (see {{sec-reverse-proxies-proxy-side}}).

-   In the Reply-To Option, the proxy MUST replace the old value TARGET_OLD.
+   In the Reply-From Option, the proxy MUST replace the old value TARGET_OLD.
 The new value TARGET_NEW specifies addressing information directly associated with the proxy.
 The new value is such that, when receiving a unicast request that has been sent according to what is specified in TARGET_NEW, the proxy forwards the request according to what was specified in TARGET_OLD, i.e., to the next hop towards the origin server that originated the response.

-   This ensures that, when receiving a response to a group request and consuming the Reply-To Option, the origin client can retrieve addressing information that is directly associated with the first reverse-proxy in the chain, i.e., with the next hop towards the origin server that originated the response.
+   This ensures that, when receiving a response to a group request and consuming the Reply-From Option, the origin client can retrieve addressing information that is directly associated with the first reverse-proxy in the chain, i.e., with the next hop towards the origin server that originated the response.

 * At step 2, "client" refers to the origin client for the first proxy in the chain; or to the previous hop proxy closer to the origin client, otherwise.